Why should you take the Bible seriously? Why would you read it differently from, say, Greek myths or other ancient literature?

 Given the remarkable events being described in the pages of Scripture, it’s understandable that one might approach the Bible with a bit of skepticism, even cynicism.
 Couldn’t they be making things up, or at least stretching the truth in order to persuade us to be part of their religion?
 In other words, couldn’t the Bible be just an ancient version of propaganda?

-Ask yourself, what’s more likely: that the writers of Scripture decided to make up a story for propaganda with all sorts of confusing and embarrassing details—and, what’s more, they decided to keep telling these stories even when it gets them killed?
-Or that these writers simply are telling what they believe to be the truth, even though it costs them everything?
+Is it likely that the writers of Scripture decided to make up a story for propaganda with all sorts of confusing and embarrassing details—and, what’s more, they decided to keep telling these stories even when it gets them killed?
+Or is it more probable that these writers simply are telling what they believe to be the truth, even though it costs them everything?

 Legend?

-And yet, even if it all was well-intentioned, couldn’t the events of the Bible ultimately be a legend?
-How, for example, can we be sure that the gospels aren’t just exaggerations, based on fact but distorted over time?
+But even if it all was well-intentioned, couldn’t the events of the Bible ultimately be a legend?
+How can we be sure that the gospels aren’t just exaggerations, based on fact but distorted over time?

-When you comb through the gospels, there are an abundance of names of not just cities, but local towns, all of which are accurate to the geography of the time.
-The writers of the gospels know that you go up to Jerusalem and down to Jericho; that locals call that really big lake in Galilee a “sea.”
-The writers offer lots of names of different local people, and archaeology shows that those names were indeed the most common in that day.
+Equally compelling is the detailed nature of the gospel accounts.
+There we find an abundance of names of not just cities, but local towns, all of which are accurate to the geography of the time.
+The writers of the gospels know that you go up to Jerusalem and down to Jericho; that locals call the lake in Galilee a “sea.”
+This is not what one would find in an exaggerated legend.
 This is the kind of information that you could have only if you lived in that area in that time or if you carefully received that information from someone who did.
-You couldn’t just make it up.
-This doesn’t have the style or texture of a legend: the details point to a careful, historical account.

 The Word of God